NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-policies.md

   ### <a name="configureviewinfileexplorer"></a>ConfigureViewInFileExplorer

-  #### <a name="configure-the-view-in-file-explorer-feature-for-sharepoint-pages-in-microsoft-edge"></a>Die Funktion „Im Datei-Explorer anzeigen“ für SharePoint-Seiten in Microsoft Edge konfigurieren
+  #### <a name="configure-the-view-in-file-explorer-feature-for-sharepoint-pages-in-microsoft-edge"></a>Konfigurieren des Features "Im Datei-Explorer anzeigen" für SharePoint-Seiten in Microsoft Edge

-> [!NOTE]
-> Derzeit kann die Richtlinie „ConfigureViewInFileExplorer“ nur auf Windows-Instanzen angewendet werden, die in eine Microsoft Active Directory-Domäne eingebunden sind, oder auf Windows 10 Pro- oder Enterprise-Instanzen, die für die Geräteverwaltung registriert sind.

   #### <a name="supported-versions"></a>Unterstützte Versionen: